C0d3N1nJ4/spring-http-interfaces/README.md

 # spring-http-interfaces

-This demo project consumes the service available at (no authentication is required): https://jsonplaceholder.typicode.com/users
+This demo project consumes the service available at: https://jsonplaceholder.typicode.com/users
+(no authentication is required) using an HTTP REST client

 Example response :